AI & Gen AI Readiness Assessment for Secure,

 AI Readiness AssessmentQuestion 1 / 7

-Our AI assessment is a technical review of the four conditions that decide whether artificial intelligence can work inside your business and whether its work will be beneficial.
+Our AI assessment is a technical review of the four conditions that decide whether artificial intelligence can work inside your business, and whether its work will pay off.

 Data architecture and hygiene